Skip to content

 Sustainability: What does sufficiency mean?

-The Earth overload day, that is the one of the Day in the year that we humans have consumed more renewable resourcesthan the earth can reproduce in the entire year, basically moves a little closer to the start of the year every year.
+The Earth Overload Day, that is the one of the Day in the year that we humans have consumed more renewable resources, than the Earth can reproduce in the entire year, basically moves a little closer to the start of the year each year.

-So what can each and every one of us change in order to live more efficiently?
-That's clear, Change is often difficult for us humans.
-But here are some relatively easy-to-implement measures that mean nobody really has to do without anything:
+So what can each and every one of us change to live more sufficiency?
+I get it, Change is often difficult for us humans.
+But here are some relatively easy-to-implement measures that don't really require anyone to give up anything:

-• Travel more by public transport: This way you are more relaxed, cheaper and, last but not least, more resource-friendly on the road.
+• Take the public transport more: This way you are more relaxed, cheaper and last but not least also more resource-saving on the road.

-• Think minimalist: Unnecessary Consumption does not make you happy - On the contrary.
-Living in excess takes our well-earned money out of our pockets and at least subconsciously burdens the soul.
+• Think minimalist: Unnecessary Consumption does not make happy - on the contrary.
+Living in excess drains the well-deserved money from our pockets and burdens the soul at least subconsciously.

-• Save energy: For example, boil your pasta water in the kettle - and leave hot leftovers from your meals to cool outside the fridge before putting them in.
+• Save energy: Boil your pasta water in the kettle, for example - and let warm leftovers from your meals cool outside the fridge before putting them inside.
 These are just a few examples of how to save a lot of Save energy.

-• Buy second hand: Of course, buying second-hand also saves resources, as no new product has to be produced.
-This is particularly the case with short-lived items of clothing.
+• Buy second hand: Buying second-hand also saves resources, of course, since no new product has to be created.
+This is especially the case with rather short-lived garments.
 You can find out more at Slow Fashion.

-• Avoid food waste: While others People starve - we are so full in the western world that countless tons of edible food end up in the garbage can.
+• Avoid food waste: While other People starve - we in the Western world are so full that countless tons of edible food go into the garbage can.
 Reduce your food waste consciously - for example, by shopping strictly according to a shopping list that only contains the food you really need for the week.

 • Think of others: You are not alone in the world.
-And even if you don't always realize it directly, your actions have consequences for others.
+And even if you don't always notice it directly: your actions have consequences for others.
 You alone decide every day whether you live at the expense of others or not.

-These are just a few ideas for inspiration.
+These are just a few ideas as a little inspiration.
 Even more tips and tricks for sufficiency and a sustainable life can be found in the linked article.

-Politics, business and all our actions must be geared towards the goal of a sustainable sufficiency economy rather than profit maximization in order to bring about sustainable change.
+Politics, business, and all of our actions must be aligned as much as possible with the goal of a sustainable sufficiency economy, rather than profit maximization, in order to bring about sustainable change.

-Does the consumption of resources through a reduction in demand for goods mean doing without?
+Whether consuming resources by reducing the demand for goods means doing without?
 Rhetoric of renunciation is out of place when it comes to not buying or using something you don't need anyway.
-Basically, you just refrain from destroying your own environment.
-Sufficiency does not mean an absolute renunciation, but merely an adjustment to a healthy level.
+Basically, one only refrains from destroying one's own environment.
+In any case, sufficiency does not mean absolute renunciation, but merely an adjustment to a healthy level.
 Healthy for the planet, healthy for us humans and all life on earth.
 Sufficiency should ultimately enable good living conditions for everyone - including future generations, which may include your children and grandchildren.

 Do you have questions, suggestions, criticism or valuable input on sufficiency, sufficiency policy or resource-friendly consumption in general?
 Then I'm eager to hear your comments.